Traffic Speed Deflectometer

 TSD network measurements in Denmark

 The TSD is capable of making continuous bearing capacity network measurements.
+The Danish TSD, operated by the Danish Road Directorate has measured

-an example can be seen at the results page.
+the Danish state road network since 2005, an example can be seen at the results page.

 In this example road repair work can be seen in the bearing capacity measurements.